Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk: Introduction

 \section{Introduction}

 Dividend payment is always a focused issue in insurance and corporate finance, which is regarded as an important signal of the company's future growth opportunities and has direct impact on the wealth of shareholders.
-Meanwhile, insurance companies also dynamically invest large amount of wealth in the financial market in order to pay future claims.
-The pioneer work \cite{Finetti} solves the optimal dividend problem up to the financial ruin time when the surplus process follows a simple random walk. \cite{Gerber72} and \cite{AsmussenT} extend the optimal dividend problem in both discrete and continuous time models.
-In the past decades, vast research has been devoted to finding optimal dividend strategies in different model settings, see a short list of related work among \cite{HojgaardT99, AzcueM05, AvramPP07, Schmidli, LoeffenR10, ChevalierVS13, Kaz3, Kaz2, Kaz, Perez} and references therein.
-We refer to \cite{AlbrecherT09} and \cite{Avanzi09} for some comprehensive surveys on the topic of dividend optimization and related problems.
+Meanwhile, insurance companies also dynamically invest money in the financial market in order to pay future claims.
+The pioneer work \cite{Finetti} solves the optimal dividend problem up to the financial ruin time when the surplus process follows a simple random walk.
+Later, vast research has been devoted to finding optimal dividend strategies in various discrete and continuous time risk models, see a short list of related work by \cite{Gerber72, AsmussenT, HojgaardT99, AzcueM05, AvramPP07, Schmidli, LoeffenR10, ChevalierVS13, Kaz3, Kaz2, Kaz, Perez} and references therein.
+We refer to \cite{AlbrecherT09} and \cite{Avanzi09} for some comprehensive surveys on the topic of dividend optimization.

-The present paper has a particular interest in a multi-line insurance group, which is a parent insurer consisting of multiple subsidiaries in the market where each subsidiary runs a product line such as life insurance, auto insurance, income protection insurance, housing insurance and etc. Each product line is subject to bankruptcy separately and has its own premiums and losses with very distinctive claim frequency, which motivates some recent academic studies on multi-line insurance business. \cite{PhillipsCA98} develops a financial pricing model to price insurance by line in a multi-line insurance group. \cite{MyersR01} investigates the strategy of capital allocation for a multi-line insurance company and reveals that allocations depend on the uncertainty of each line's losses and the marginal contribution of each line. \cite{IbragimovJW10} further studies premiums under the assumption that losses from all product lines follow a sharing rule.
+The present paper has a particular interest in a multi-line insurance group, which is a parent insurer consisting of multiple subsidiaries in the market where each subsidiary runs a product line such as life insurance, auto insurance, income protection insurance, housing insurance and etc. Each product line is subject to bankruptcy separately and has its own premiums and losses with very distinctive claim frequency, which motivates some recent academic studies on multi-line insurance business.
+In a multi-line insurance group framework, the insurance pricing model by line is studied by \cite{PhillipsCA98}.
+The capital allocation strategy for a multi-line insurance company is investigated by \cite{MyersR01}, which reveals that allocations depend on the uncertainty of each line's losses and the marginal contribution of each line.
+Under the assumption that losses from all product lines follow a sharing rule, some premiums problems are examined by \cite{IbragimovJW10}.